 Battery is a common misdemeanor offense in Wisconsin criminal courts.

-Simple battery in Wisconsin, which is a battery that does not cause substantial bodily harm or worse, is Class A misdemeanor punishable by up to a $10,000 fine and 9 months in jail.
+Simple battery in Wisconsin, which is a battery that does not cause substantial bodily harm or worse, is a Class A misdemeanor punishable by up to a $10,000 fine and 9 months in jail.

 Most people think of battery as a punch, but it is not limited to a punch.
 So, what qualifies as battery in Wisconsin?
 Any act done with intent to cause bodily harm may qualify as a battery.